-- are going to get an injection of dye or contrast agents for an x-ray procedure; Janumet may need to be stopped for a short time.
-Talk to your doctor about when you should stop Janumet and when you should start Janumet again.
+- are going to get an injection of dye or contrast agents for an x-ray procedure.
+Janumet may need to be stopped for a short time.
+Talk to your healthcare provider about when you should stop Janumet and when you should start Janumet again.
 See "What is the most important information I should know about Janumet?".

 - are pregnant or plan to become pregnant.
 It is not known if Janumet will harm your unborn baby.
 If you are pregnant, talk with your doctor about the best way to control your blood sugar while you are pregnant.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Janumet may affect how well other drugs work and some drugs can affect how well Janumet works.
+Janumet may affect the way other medicines work and other medicines may affect how Janumet works.

 Know the medicines you take.
 Keep a list of your medicines and show it to your doctor and pharmacist when you get a new medicine.